 6. Strong Stains in sinks and tubs

 Hard water has minerals that can leave behind white or brown spots or streaks on sinks, bathtubs and other surfaces where the water dries.
 In addition to being unsightly, these stains can also signify that you have hard water.
-These stains can be yellow, brown, or black in colour, and they will usually accumulate around the drain or faucet.
+These stains can be yellow, brown, or black in color, and they will usually accumulate around the drain or faucet.
 In severe cases, the deposits can form a thick scale that can be difficult to remove.

 7. Hair Test